-SAGE is made up of three essential and interconnected areas—SAGE Communication, SAGE Prism, SAGE Connects—each with its own individual purpose statement and educational advising.
+SAGE includes two connected and distinct branches of educational programming, SAGE Prism and SAGE Connects—each with its own individual purpose statement and educational advising.

 - SAGE Prism provides opportunities for students to regularly fellowship together in a welcoming, student-centered learning environment with an emphasis on LGBT+ matters and concerns.